OscarHickey/NFLTeams/README.md

 @param arena {string} - the name of a desired coach (this can be capitalized or lower case but will display "that coach doesn't exist" if misspelled.)

-The output will be the arena of the coach (string).
+The output will be the arena of the coach (list).

 function getCoachesArena